-- 14.5 (1) Whenever in the course of proceedings before the Court a question arises as to the construction of a convention to which Member States and persons not engaged in those proceedings are parties, the Registrar shall forthwith notify all such Member States and persons of the fact that the issue has arisen in those proceedings, inform them of their right to intervene and request them to inform the Registrar in writing within fourteen (14) days whether they propose to exercise that right. - (2) If a Member State or person so notified indicates within the time specified in subrule (1), an intention to intervene, the Registrar shall, subject to sub-rule (3) and after giving the parties fourteen (14) days' notice of the Registrar's intention to do so, serve on such Member State or person the documents filed in the proceedings, and invite the Member State or person to file within a specified period written submissions with regard to the construction of the convention.
+- 14.5 (1) Whenever in the course of proceedings before the Court a question arises as to the construction of a convention to which Member States and other parties to the convention not engaged in those proceedings are parties, the Registrar shall forthwith notify all such Member States and other parties to the convention of the fact that the issue has arisen in those proceedings, inform them of their right to intervene and request them to inform the Registrar in writing within fourteen (14) days whether they propose to exercise that right. - (2) If a Member State or person so notified indicates within the time specified in subrule (1), an intention to intervene, the Registrar shall, subject to sub-rule (3) and after giving the parties fourteen (14) days' notice of the Registrar's intention to do so, serve on such Member State or person the documents filed in the proceedings, and invite the Member State or person to file within a specified period written submissions with regard to the construction of the convention.